Summer school on Planetology, Exploration, Terrestrial analogs, Robotics, Astrobiology, Spectroscopy

 Exploration

-• Boerner Jana, University of Cologne: “Geophysical methods for geological exploration”
+- Börner Jana, University of Cologne and Klaus Spitzer, TU Freiberg: “Geophysical methods for geological exploration”

-• Irmisch Patrick, DLR-WR-EDP: “Integrated Vision-based Localization and Inspection at Vulcano (Preliminary Title)”
+- Irmisch Patrick, DLR-WR-EDP: “Integrated Vision-based Localization and Inspection at Vulcano”

-• Iz Selim, DLR-WR-SEC: “From Tradition to Innovation: Analyzing 3D Mapping with Conventional and Deep Learning Methods (Preliminary Title)”
+- Iz Selim, DLR-WR-SEC: “From Tradition to Innovation: Analyzing 3D Mapping with Conventional and Deep Learning Methods”

 Miscellaneous